All team members must fall into one of the following five (5) eligibility categories:

 18 to 29, 30 to 34, 35 to 39, 40 to 44, 45 to 49, 50 to 54, 55 to 59, 60 to 64, 65 to 69, 70 to 74, 75 to 79, 80 to 84, 85 to 89, 90 to 94, 95 to 99

 All relays and team races are not posted in Athletic.net, the team captains will need to compile their relays and team races based on these rules and the individual results posted by their athletes.
-For relays, selected athletes can be used for a "younger" age group leg and women can be can be substituted for a men.
-Each individual results can only be used once in the relays, except for Teams with 20 or less athletes (athletes still only have to run a distance once, but it can be used in more then one relay).
+For relays, selected athletes can be used for a "younger" age group leg and women can be substituted for men; except for the Men's Mile Team Race.
+Each individual result can only be used once in the relays, except for Teams with 20 or less athletes (athletes still only have to run a distance once, but it can be used in more then one relay).

 Captains submit their relays and team races results after the completion of the meet.